← Back to blog

 Mind the Graph

 Mind the Graph is the most direct BioRender competitor, with a library of over 75,000 scientific illustrations across 80+ fields.
-It exports at up to 1200 DPI (compared to BioRender's 600 DPI), and its pricing starts at $7/month.
+It exports at up to 1200 DPI compared to BioRender's 600 DPI, and its pricing starts at $7/month.
 For researchers who want similar drag-and-drop functionality with more flexible licensing and higher-resolution outputs, Mind the Graph is the most obvious switch.
+The free tier does watermark exports, but paid plans are significantly cheaper than BioRender's academic individual plan.

 Natomy AI

 For medical professionals working with clinical images—physicians documenting procedures, surgeons creating educational materials, researchers illustrating anatomical concepts—Natomy AI takes a different approach entirely.
-Rather than giving you a library of pre-made icons to assemble, Natomy AI transforms actual clinical photographs into professional anatomical illustrations using AI.
+Rather than giving you a library of pre-made icons to assemble, Natomy AI transforms actual clinical photographs into professional anatomical illustrations.
 Upload a clinical photo and receive a publication-quality illustration that reflects your specific case, patient anatomy, or procedure.
-This matters in clinical medicine, where generic icons often don't capture the specificity that professional medical illustration requires.
+This matters in clinical medicine, where generic icons often don't capture the specificity that professional medical illustration requires—and where BioRender's library runs thin.

 Free and Open-Source Options